Exceptional topology on nonorientable manifolds: Abstract

 \section{Abstract}

-We classify gapped and gapless phases of non-Hermitian band structures on two-dimensional nonorientable parameter spaces.
-Such spaces arise in a wide range of physical systems in the presence of non-symmorphic parameter space symmetries.
+We classify gapped phases and characteristic nodal points of non-Hermitian band structures on two-dimensional nonorientable parameter spaces.
+Such spaces arise in a wide range of physical systems in the presence of nonsymmorphic parameter space symmetries.
 For gapped phases, we find that nonorientable spaces provide a natural setting for exploring fundamental structural problems in braid group theory, such as torsion and conjugacy.
-Gapless phases, which host exceptional points (EPs), explicitly violate the fermion doubling theorem, even in two-band models.
+Gapless systems, which host exceptional points (EPs), explicitly violate fermion doubling, even in two-band models.
 We demonstrate that EPs traversing the nonorientable parameter space exhibit non-Abelian charge inversion.
 These braided phases and their transitions leave distinct signatures in the form of bulk Fermi arc degeneracies, offering a concrete route toward experimental realization and verification.